GDGVIT/interrux/README.md

     .addInterceptor(loggingInterceptor)
     .build()
 ```
-- Please note that the LoggingInterceptor relies on the HttpLoggingInterceptor from the OkHttp library for logging functionality.
+>**NOTE:** Please note that the LoggingInterceptor relies on the HttpLoggingInterceptor from the OkHttp library for logging functionality.

 ### 3. CacheInterceptor